lgc13/LucasCosta_portfolio/c++/README.md

 <!-- Practice section -->
 # Practice:

-Although these were my biggest projects with C++, I have worked on quite a lot more smaller projects, practice problems and trivia questions.
+Although these were my biggest projects with C++, I have worked on a lot of other smaller projects practice problems and trivia questions.
 You can see these by clicking this link:

 [Practice Directory](https://github.com/lgc13/LucasCosta_portfolio/tree/master/c%2B%2B/practice)